PeiYiZhuo/zelenskyy-putin/blog_post/Comparing-Zelenskyy-and-Putin-Press-Releases.md

 sadness (138% more likely), negativity (118% more likely), anger (113% more likely), and fear (107% more likely) than those from before the invasion.
-By contrast, the sentiment of Putin’s press releases have not changed by nearly as much since the start of the invasion.
+By contrast, the sentiment of Putin’s press releases have not changed by nearly as much.
 The largest change for Russian press releases is in their use of joyful words, which increased 11% post-invasion.
-However, this is exceeded by a 45% increase on the Ukrainian side within the same category.
+However, this is exceeded by a 45% increase on the Ukrainian side within the same sentiment.

-To examine this same phenomenon from a different angle, let us compare how much Zelenskyy’s and Putin’s press releases differed prior to the invasion versus after.
+To examine this phenomenon from a different angle, let us compare how much Zelenskyy’s and Putin’s press releases differed prior to the invasion versus after.

 ![](Comparing-Zelenskyy-and-Putin-Press-Releases_files/figure-gfm/sentiment-poisson-2-1.png)<!-- -->